Tingting0618/Web_Scraping_2021_Analytics_Summit/README.md

 - Step 3:
   - 1) Please download chromedriver from https://chromedriver.chromium.org/downloads based on your Chrome version and operating system.
   - 2) Please unzip it and save the chromedriver to the repo you downloaded a few minutes ago.
-- Step 4: Please find the folder that Chrome is located.
-Mine is here C:\Program Files\Google and copy the entire folder and paste it to the same repo you downloaded a few minutes ago.
+- Step 4: Please find the folder that Chrome is located (mine is here C:\Program Files\Google) and copy the entire Chrome folder and paste it to the same repo you downloaded a few minutes ago.

   ![2021-10-14 18_32_33-Google](https://user-images.githubusercontent.com/44503223/137409169-e7513953-1da2-449c-b752-5385e0ee822e.png)

-#### That's all we need.
-Let's begin.
+#### That's all we need for now.
+Let's begin. :)